eugenia1984/english/glossary.md

 - **well** is often used to mean in good health or in a good condition.
 For example, Are you feeling well today? is asking if someone is in good health.

+- **within walking distance** means that the place is close enough to walk to comfortably.

 - **Wonderful** is an adjective used to express that something is very good or pleasant.

 - **workspace** is often used to describe the area where someone works, especially in an office environment.